Buying a new AC, Bigger is not better

-Spring has finally arrived after a long, bitter winter.
-If your household is in need of a new air conditioner remember bigger is not better.
+Summer has finally arrived.
+If your household is in need of a new air conditioner, remember bigger is not better.

 If an oversized air conditioner is installed, the unit will come on and shut off so quickly that it won’t run long enough to pull moisture from the air.
 The house will feel like a cave or damp basement.
 Think cold and clammy.
 It will not make the air cool and comfortable.